openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   discrepancies between the current number of learners reported by the Enrollment Activity and Enrollment Geography sections of edX Insights.

-**Total Countries Represented metric**
+**Total Countries or Regions Represented metric**

 * The sum of the unique country codes identified from user IP addresses.

 * This total does not include "non-country" ISO codes such as A1, A2, or O1.

-**Top Country by Enrollment metric**
+**Top Country or Region by Enrollment metric**

-The country in which the largest number of users is located.
-The countries in which the second and third largest numbers of users are located are identified as well.
+The country or region in which the largest number of users is located.
+The countries or regions in which the second and third largest numbers of users are located are identified as well.

 .. _Engagement Computations: